Appalachian State vs. Western Kentucky Boca Raton Bowl NCAA Football Odds, Plays and Insights | December 18, 2021

 - Western Kentucky's games this year have eclipsed the over/under eight times in 12 opportunities (66.7%).

-- Western Kentucky is 8-4 against the spread and 8-5 overall when the team amasses over 325.7 yards.
+- When Western Kentucky picks up more than 325.7 yards, the team is 8-4 against the spread and 8-5 overall.

-- The Hilltoppers have turned the ball over 19 times, two fewer times than the Mountaineers have forced turnovers (21).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.